fractastical/distributed-governance/my_experiments.md

 Related things I've done in roughly chronological order.
-Before all this was a software engineer and enterprise software architect for 10+ years with two degrees in philososophy from Brown and Penn (https://everipedia.org/wiki/lang_en/joel-dietz) (https://developer.salesforce.com/index.php?title=Joel_Dietz_Success_Story&oldid=43428)
+Before all this was a software architect for 10+ years with programming awards from Google, Salesforce and Top Coder and degrees from Brown and Penn (https://everipedia.org/wiki/lang_en/joel-dietz) (https://developer.salesforce.com/index.php?title=Joel_Dietz_Success_Story&oldid=43428)(http://linkedin.com/joel.a.dietz)